-Italian is back on the menu with this delicious, low carb Eggplant Manicotti!
-Matt takes it back to his Italian roots with this one, but transforms a traditionally high carb, past recipe into a low carb version using eggplant.
+Italian is back on the menu with this delicious, low-carb Eggplant Manicotti!
+Matt takes it back to his Italian roots with this one, but transforms the traditionally high-carb, pasta recipe into a low-carb version using eggplant.
 Make this for your family tonight!

 Say Hello To Low Carb Italian Food.

 Italian food has a bad rap and for good reason.
 In America, we’ve tippled the portion sizes and taken traditionally simple, smaller portioned meals and turned them into high-carb, high-fat meals in restaurants.
 Delicious?
 Of course.
 Necessary?
 Absolutely not!
 We make that evident with this low-carb version of manicotti.
 It’s just as delicious and filling, but simpler in its form and more true to what meals should be like.
 You can enjoy all the glory of Italian food again, so dig in!

 Pasta is one of those foods that taste delicious in the moment, but weighs heavy in the belly after it’s gone.
 What we really love is all those Italian flavors, so why not bring back Italian food minus all the carbs?
 Our eggplant manicotti is the perfect way to make this happen and we guarantee your family won’t even miss the carbs!

 NOTE: The ingredient amounts for the filling in the video are different from the ingredients amounts listed below.
 There was leftover filling when we made it for the video, therefore the ingredients below reflect what was truly used in the recipe.